 - Step 6 of your Registration and Orientation Guide shows basic requirements.

-- Many programs have additional requirements – visit the degree planning chart (for Vancouver students only) to find your faculty program.
+- Many programs have additional requirements – visit your faculty to learn more.

 - The UBC Academic Calendar for your campus also has comprehensive official information listings: